Minimum Wage in Indonesia – frequently Asked Questions

 In case of more than one minimum wage, at what level are these minimum wages determined?

 In Indonesia, minimum wages is determined at Province level, District level and Occupational level.
-According to Article 89 of Labour Law Act, each region is given the power to frame their own minimum wages at provincial level and district level/city based.
-Provincial minimum wage rates are set in several provinces on the basis of agreements between corporate organizations and worker unions/labour federations.
+According to Article 89 of Labor Law Act, each region is given the power to frame their own minimum wages at provincial level and district level/city based.

 On what basis is minimum wage calculated?